-The City of College Station is taking an aggressive approach to battling local mosquito populations.
+The City of College Sation is taking an aggressive approach to battling local mosquito populations.
 In addition to distributing mosquito dunks to homeowner and neighborghood associations, city crews are performing spot spraying and placing their own dunks in areas of heavy infestations.
 Much of that responsibility falls on Drainage Maintenance Crew Leader Bobby Engledow, a longtime city employee who was out bright and early this morning spraying a drainage culvert that runs between homes on South Rayado and Arroyo courts.
-Looks like a fun job, doesn’t it?
-But think of all the pesky (and potentially dangerous) mosquitoes that are no longer around.
+Continue reading Mosquitoes beware: Bobby is on the loose!

 Public Works Employees Reunite Aggie with Lost Ring